All Episodes

 Clinton was down there in Lake Worth.

-I hear all these people say I was like, well, he's admitting.
+I hear all these people say, I was like, well, he's admitting.

 Where's he going?

-He's going to Democrat groups.
+He's going to Democrat groups everywhere I go.

-I say they're so disappointed.
+I said, they're so disappointed.

-They were hoping for this and wanting change there, and they're hoping for that.
+They were hoping for this and wanting change there.

-And uh and I'm disappointed in this.
+And I'm disappointed in this.

 I'm disappointed.